vivid-inc/polypara/README.md

 # Cherimoya: Automated verification that Java language constants are constant throughout successive versions

-For when you look at a constant field in Java and think to yourself: "The value of this field cannot change, even in successive versions."
+For when you look at a constant field in Java and think to yourself: "The value of this field *must not* change, even in successive versions."
 Comprised of a Java annotation and a Maven plugin.
 Requires JDK 1.7 or higher, and Maven 3.

-_Cherimoya in aggregate has not reached a 1.0 release, and doesn't do what it says it does at the moment.
+**Note:** _Cherimoya in aggregate has not reached a 1.0 release, and doesn't do what it says it does at the moment.
 It still needs to be vetted in real-world usage before we can finish writing the code and eventually commit ourselves to its final, blessed form of version 1.0._

 ## Usage

-The JAR comprising the `@Constant` annotation is lightweight, and is labeled as version 1.0.
+The distributable JAR comprising the `@Constant` annotation is lightweight, and is labeled as version 1.0.
 Add a dependency to Cherimoya in your Maven POM:

 ```xml
 <dependency>